devjgm/papers/cpp_time_zone.md

 human-scale representation of time that consists of the six fields &mdash;
-year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") &mdash; and it follows the rules of the [Proleptic Gregorian Calendar], with 24-hour days divided into hours and minutes.
+year, month, day, hour, minute, and second (sometimes shortened to "YMDHMS") &mdash; and it follows the rules of the [Proleptic Gregorian Calendar], with 24-hour days divided into hours, minutes, and seconds.
 Like absolute times, civil times are also independent of all time zones and their related complexities (e.g., DST).
 While `std::tm` contains the six YMDHMS civil-time fields (plus a few more), it does not have behavior to enforce the rules of civil time as just described.

 *Time zones* are geo-political regions within which human-defined rules are shared to convert between the previously described absolute time and civil time